Neill3d/MoPlugs/Projects/shader_GPU_Particles/ReadMe.md

 LOG

+30.11.2017

++ fixed Color Curve Editor (animate color along a timeline)
++ fixed GetRandomDir

+ Note!
+GetRandomDir	still doesn't work correctly.
+It should randomize for the both sides along the direction, at the moment, it randomize only in clock wise.

 24.11.2017
  + write compute shader for particles generation.
 That will help to keep surfaceData always on gpu and complex models will work more stable
  + add particle generation masking (uv-model based mask)